 Not everything has been sunshine and roses in those past years.
 I crashed on my bicycle twice.
 I was lucky to get away without serious damage.
 Some marks still remain, but they will remind me that I did get up after falling down.
 During my holiday in Sicily I also crashed, in a very unlucky way.
 With a broken arm I spent the evening in a very rusty hospital in the middle of no where.
 Without speaking a word of Italian.
 Still I managed to get back home in one piece.
 Even better.
 Back home was a girl waiting for me to return.
 We started dating before I left for Sicily and for the first time in my life I felt like It could turn into something great!
 She visited me in my apartment and in the end we fell in love with each other.

 Ever since we are spending our life together and are planning our future.
 Together we traveled to India where I met her parents and sister for the first time.
 They introduced me to the Indian culture and gave me a very warm welcome into their family!
 Also looking for new challenges in sports I signed up for the Ironman New Zealand in March 2020.
 The clock is already ticking and it will be a challenge on its own to squeeze the training in next to the job and my new family life.
 For this I want to revive my personal blog.
 To keep up and share my motivation and making the tough training days more enjoyable.
 I also want to give an insight to others what it is like to prepare for such an event.
+Give you my thoughts.
 Ups and Downs included.
 See you along!